Kuks

 Kuks (Kukus) is a municipality and village in Trutnov District in the Hradec Králové Region of the Czech Republic.
-It has about 300 inhabitants.
-It lies on the Elbe river.
+It has about 200 inhabitants.
+The municipality is located on the Elbe River.
 Its main feature is a Baroque spa building with famous sculptures by Matthias Braun.
 The village with the Baroque complex is protected as a monument reservation.

 Administrative division

 Kuks consists of two municipal parts (in brackets population according to the 2021 census):